About

 file and README.md

-that contains auto-generated documentation for the shipped RPC modules.
-Package name, description and version are taken either from the root package.json
+containing auto-generated documentation for the shipped RPC modules.
+The package name, description, and version are taken from either the root package.json

-or can be configured at vovk.config.
-The only thing left is to publish the package to NPM or any other package registry.
+or can be configured in vovk.config.
+All that’s left is to publish the package to NPM or any other package registry.

 npm publish dist

-Similar approach can be used to build a package for Python or Rust, allowing to ship the back-end functionality to other languages and platforms.
+A similar approach can be used to build packages for Python or Rust, allowing you to ship back-end functionality to other languages and platforms.

 npx vovk generate --from py --out dist_py